-The bidders are welcome to submit their proposal for external evaluation of the Support Center for children and families in the location of Prishtina.
+The bidders are welcome to submit their proposal for external evaluation Family Strengthening Program for children and families in the location of Fushë Kosova.
 This bid is open to all national suppliers (companies) who are legally constituted and can provide the requested services.
-The proposal and all supplementary documents have to be submitted in Albanian/ English.
-Financial bid needs to be stated in euro.
+The proposal and all supplementary documents have to be submitted in English or Albanian.
+Financial bid needs to be stated in euro without VAT.